 What Is A Liquidity Ratio?

-A liquidity ratio helps you understand your ability to cover your business’ debts in the short-term, using cash and other liquid assets on hand.
+Can you cover your business’ debts in the short-term, using cash and other liquid assets on hand?

-If you’ve got more liquid assets than payments due in the coming year, that’s a healthy sign for your cashflow.
+If you’ve got more liquid assets than payments due in the coming year, that’s a healthy sign for your cash flow.

 - Liquidity refers to how easily you can convert assets into cash to meet your business’ day-to-day expenses.
 For instance, in addition to the money in your business’ transaction and savings accounts, you might hold a stock portfolio that could be sold quickly to access money.